If you have a serious medical emergency, call 911 or go to your nearest Emergency Department.

 What should I bring with me?

 Bring your provincial health insurance card (OHIP), hospital card, a list of prescription medications and dosages and contact information for your family doctor or other regular healthcare provider.
-Please leave small children at home in someone else’s care.
 We ask that you have only one family member or friend wait with you.

 Where do I park?